Cozy Peach Kitchen

 Next time you’re wondering what to make for breakfast, why not try out a tempeh hash?
 A cozy breakfast potato hash is perfect for any time of year.

-I love breakfast hashes like sweet potato breakfast hash or this regular potato version because they require minimal prep and very little active time.
+I love breakfast hashes like sweet potato breakfast hash or this regular potato version because they don't require too much prep and are very customizable.

 Any non-stick skillet will work for a stove-top hash.
 Cast iron skillets are useful if you want to transfer the hash to the oven.

 Have you ever noticed that slightly tangy flavor in tempeh?
-Steaming in a steamer basket removes that astringent flavor that some may not enjoy.
+Steaming in a steamer basket removes that astringent flavor that some find of putting.

 Steaming tempeh before cooking also softens it so that it more easily soaks up seasonings.